flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 To combat against *bootleg* cartridges (unauthorised reproductions), the GBA's BIOS incorporated [the same boot process]({{< ref "game-boy#anti-piracy" >}}) found in the original Game Boy.

-#### Flashcards
+#### Flashcarts

-As solid state storage became more affordable, a new type of cartridge appeared on the market. **Flashcards** looked like ordinary Game Paks but had the addition of a card slot (SD, MiniSD, MicroSD or whatever) which enabled to run game ROMs.
-The concept is not new actually, developers have internally used similar tools in order to test their games on a real console (and manufacturers provided the hardware to enable this).
+As solid-state storage became more affordable, a new type of cartridge appeared on the market. **Flashcarts** looked like ordinary Game Paks but had the addition of a re-writable memory or a card slot which enabled to run game ROMs.
+The concept is not new actually, developers have internally used similar tools to test their games on a real console (and manufacturers provided the hardware to enable this).

+Earlier solutions included a burnable NOR Flash memory (not exceeding the 32 MB) and some battery-backed SRAM.
+In order to upload binaries to the cartridge, the cart came with a Link-to-USB cable that was used with a GBA and a PC running Windows XP.
+With the use of a proprietary flasher software and drivers, the computer uploaded a multi-boot program to the GBA, which in turn was used to transfer a game binary from the PC to the Flashcart inserted in the GBA.
+Overall, the whole task of uploading a game was deemed *sluggish*.
+Later Flashcarts (like the 'EZ-Flash') offered larger storage and the ability to be programmed without requiring the GBA as an intermediate.
+Final ones relied on removable storage (SD, MiniSD, MicroSD or whatever).

-However, commercial availability of these cards proved to be a **grey area**: Nintendo condemned its usage due to enabling piracy where as some users defended that it was the only method for running **Homebrew** (programs made outside game studios and consequently without the approval of Nintendo).
-After Nintendo's legal attempts, these cartridges were banned in some countries (like in the UK) nonetheless they still persisted worldwide.
+Commercial availability of these cards proved to be a **grey area**: Nintendo condemned its usage due to enabling piracy whereas some users defended that it was the only method for running **Homebrew** (programs made outside game studios and consequently without the approval of Nintendo).
+Nintendo's argument was backed by the fact flashers like the EZ-Writer assisted users to patch game ROMs so they can run in EZ-Flash carts without problems.
+After Nintendo's legal attempts, these cartridges were banned in some countries (like in the UK).
+Nonetheless, they persisted worldwide.

 ---